 by Catherine Amo

-Storing varied wines in a single refrigerator.
-If you plan to use a single-wine refrigerator for your various red and white wines, a temperature of 54 degrees Fahrenheit is best.
-Although each version has a more ideal temperature setting, programming the refrigerator to 54 degrees Fahrenheit will not adversely affect the wine but only slow down the aging process.
+Storing varied wines in a single refrigerator: If you plan to use a single-wine refrigerator for your various red and white wines, a temperature of 54 degrees Fahrenheit is best.
+Although each version has a more ideal temperature setting, 54 degrees Fahrenheit will not adversely affect the wine and will slow down the aging process.

-Avoid oxidization.
-Always store corked wine bottles on their sides.
+Avoid oxidization: Always store corked wine bottles on their sides to keep the corks moist.
 The wine racks in wine refrigerators are designed to store wine bottles on their sides.
-This is to keep the corks moist.
 If the bottles are left standing, the corks will dry out and let air in, spoiling the wine.